Vivivian1234/10-CT-Task-1_WOF/PROJECT_DOCUMENTATION.md

 ### **Identify what format your project will take (Website, app, video game, interactive story, etc.).**
 ### **Explain how this format will enhance the story or themes of the book.**
 \
-The format of my project is a 2D platform video game made in Unity, and the aim of the game is to progress through each level of each different dragon throughout the series.
+The format of my project is a 2D exploration platform video game made in Unity, and the aim of the game is to progress through each level of each different dragon throughout the series.
 I chose this format because the Wings of Fire series is so captivating that it would be hard to convey all the great points in an app or website in just words.
 Being able to play through the characters really shows the reader what they had to experience and achieve through their story and how it results in victory in the end.

 ### <u>**4.
 Target market**</u>